Bridging loans for non-standard properties

 How non-standard affects pricing and deal structure

 Beyond LTV, non-standard deals frequently attract additional conditions attached to the offer: a specific structural survey or specialist report, confirmation of insurance, a requirement to provide evidence of contractor engagement before drawdown, or legal requirements relating to a known title issue.
-These conditions need to be addressed before drawdown can proceed, which means they need to be anticipated and planned for as part of the transaction timeline rather than encountered as surprises when the offer arrives.
+These conditions need to be anticipated and planned for as part of the transaction timeline rather than encountered as surprises when the offer arrives.
 Lender selection also matters more for non-standard deals than for standard ones: some lenders are experienced and comfortable with specific types of non-standard property, while others will decline or offer very conservative terms for the same asset.
 A broker with specific experience in the relevant non-standard category can make a material difference to both the terms available and the speed of the application.
-The bridging loan calculator allows illustrative costs to be modelled across different loan amounts, terms, and fee structures before approaching a lender.
-Our guide to bridging loan fees explained covers the full cost picture including how fees and interest structures affect the net advance.
+The bridging loan fees explained guide covers the full cost picture including how fees and interest structures affect the net advance.

 What is the most common reason a property is treated as non-standard?